aws/aws-sdk-php-laravel/README.md

 ];
 ```

+Note that you can always delete the `credentials` line from this file if you'd like to use the [default SDK Configuration Provider chain](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials.html#default-credential-chain) instead.

 Referring Laravel 5.2.0 [Upgrade guide](https://laravel.com/docs/5.2/upgrade#upgrade-5.2.0), you must using config
 file instead of environment variable option if using php artisan `config:cache`.